banacorn/agda-mode-vscode/README.md

 ## Unicode Input

 Pretty much the same like on Emacs.
-Press backslash "\\" (after loaded the file) and you should see a keyboard in the panel, with key suggestions and symbol candidates.
+Press backslash "\\" and you should see a keyboard popping up in the panel, with key suggestions and symbol candidates.
+Use arrow keys to explore and navigate between the candidates (if there's any).

+Unicode input also works in the input prompt, though it's a bit less powerful.

 ## Troubleshooting